Skip to content

 At Ditto Transcripts, our legal transcription rates range between $1.50 and $5.00 per audio minute.

-Legal transcription prices fall into three classifications based on the turnaround time, the number of speakers, and the audio quality.
-The most common legal transcription services request we receive is for 3-5 business days turnaround time, with 4+ speakers, and verbatim, which costs $3.00 per audio minute.
+Legal transcription prices fall into three categories based on turnaround time, the number of speakers, and audio quality.
+The most common legal transcription services request we receive is for a 3-5 business day turnaround time, with 4+ speakers, and verbatim, which costs $3.25 per audio minute.
+Verbatim transcription services ensure that all words said in an audio are completely captured and appropriately labeled.

 Most legal transcriptions fall into category B because they have three or more speakers, typically using complex legal words and phrases requiring legal experience to transcribe correctly.

-The other major advantage to using a transcription company vs a court reporting company is turnaround time.
+The other significant advantage to using a transcription company vs a court reporting company is turnaround time.
 Depending on your needs and the complexity of the audio file, we can produce your certified transcript within a few hours to a few days.
-Court reporters usually take around 30 days to produce written legal transcripts.
+Court reporters usually take around 30 days to create written legal transcripts.

-That’s why it’s vital that you confirm the process for ordering audio files with the court clerk’s office.
+That’s why you must confirm the process for ordering audio files with the court clerk’s office.
 Also, make sure you understand the court’s rules before ordering certified court transcriptions.

 Enacted by Congress, the Freedom of Information Act only applies to federal government agencies.
-Sometimes individual states have created laws that dictate the availability of audio and video legal proceedings and the corresponding transcripts.
-Audio or video files may not be available from some small municipal courts since they may not use the appropriate technology.
+Sometimes, individual states have passed laws that dictate the availability of audio and video recordings of legal proceedings, as well as the corresponding transcripts.
+Audio or video files may not be available from some small municipal courts, as they may not have access to the necessary technology.

 Judges can also restrict access to court transcripts if they deem the information will violate a person’s rights or that the information discussed is too sensitive for the general public to acquire.
 Cases where sensitive medical information is discussed or information about ongoing civil or criminal investigations are examples.